RouninMedia/Reactive-SVG-Data-URIs/README.md

 # Reactive SVG Data URIs
 *An approach which enables SVG Data URIs to be reactive, just as if they were inline `<svg>` elements*

+## Fail

 **N.B.** *I had high hopes for this approach.
 The intention was to deploy it on user-interfaces where the same SVG icon might appear on multiple buttons, many times over (always as Data URIs referenced by the CSS `background-image` property) and ensure that it remained as easy to dynamically update the presentation of the SVG icons as it would be if they were inline `<svg>` elements.
 I maintain that this **HTML + JS** approach **could** still be used in a relatively simple presentational environment, but otherwise I would advise deploying inline `<svg>` elements instead and styling them, straightforwardly with CSS.*

-The idea was:
+In two steps, the basic idea was:

 ### Step 1
 The SVG button icons would exist as Data URIs, referenced via the CSS `background-image` property

 ### Step 2
-Whenever the colours of an SVG icon need to change (e.g. when the user changes the app theme or updates the mode from *light mode* to *dark mode*, Javascript would grab either:
+Whenever the colours of an SVG icon need to update (e.g. when the user changes the app theme or updates the mode from *light mode* to *dark mode*, Javascript would grab either:

   - `let backgroundImage = myButton.style.getPropertyValue('background-image')`; or
   - `window.getComputedStyle(myButton).getPropertyValue('background-image')`